PEX Review

 - Spend Controls: Set expense policies to control where and how employees spend funds.
 You can choose automated spending rules or customize them for each employee, restricting merchant categories or setting daily spending limits.
 You can also set and fund per diem limits, with unspent funds reverting to the main account each day.

-- Triggered Transfers: Because PEX is a prepaid card, employees cannot spend more money than is loaded on their cards.
+- Triggered Transfers: Employees cannot spend more money than is loaded on their cards.
 You can fund their cards by scheduled automatic transfers or triggered automatic transfers when a card balance has been spent down to a specified amount.

 - Nonprofit Plans: Nonprofits can save more than 50% off subscription pricing and access most of the same features, including strong team management tools.

-- Grants & Rewards: PEX supports employee incentive and rewards programs as well as grant programs, with tools that make funds disbursement via reloadable cards.
+- Grants & Rewards: As mentioned earlier, PEX supports employee incentive and rewards programs as well as grant programs, with tools that make funds disbursement via reloadable cards.
 Additional setup and other fees apply.
-The maximum balance for any single PEX grant or reward card currently is $5,000.
+The maximum balance for any single PEX grant or reward card is currently $5,000.

 You can add funds to your PEX account directly from your bank, credit union, or other financial institution.
 Transfer funds via EFT, wire transfer, or ACH.
 Here’s how long it will take for the money you transfer to become available to you in your PEX account: